 Concentrate your mind during meditation.
 As you inhale, your mind should be concentrated on your lower abdomen and imagine the air penetrating all the way down.

-When finished meditating, open your mouth and expel three to five breaths to dissipate the heat from your body.
+When finished meditating, open your mouth and expel 3-5 breaths to dissipate the heat from your body.
 Gently stretch out your arms and legs.
-Rub your hands together to produce heat and massage your face, neck, shoulders, arms and legs while slowly standing up.
+Rub hands together to produce heat and massage your face, neck, shoulders, arms and legs while slowly standing.